What is a benzophenone?

 The first contact reaction to benzophenones in sunscreen products was first documented in 1972.
 Benzophenone sensitivity produces classic allergic contact dermatitis as well as photocontact dermatitis.
 In benzophenone allergic individuals, products containing benzophenone or benzophenone derivatives may cause redness, swelling, itching and fluid-filled blisters.
 Symptoms may appear immediately or several days later (delayed contact and photocontact dermatitis).
-In severe cases anaphylaxis may occur.
+In severe cases, anaphylaxis may occur.

-In addition to allergic reactions, concerns have been raised about the relative ease of which benzophenone is absorbed into the skin and may promote generation of potentially harmful free radicals.
-Also, recent reports of oxybenzone having hormonal effects in animal studies has deterred some people from using sunscreen products.
-However these findings are not based on human studies and cannot be a reliable indicator of what happens in people.
+In addition to allergic reactions, concerns have been raised about the relative ease of which benzophenone is absorbed into the skin and may promote the generation of potentially harmful free radicals.
+Also, recent reports of oxybenzone having hormonal effects in animal studies have deterred some people from using sunscreen products.
+However, these findings are not based on human studies and cannot be a reliable indicator of what happens in people.
 Benzophenones, including oxybenzone, combined with other sunscreen agents still provide excellent sun protection.
 The long-term use of these agents in sunscreens is unknown and further research is warranted.

 Am I allergic to benzophenone?